funcool/clojure.jdbc/docs/user-guide.rst

 Connection parameters
 ---------------------

-Usually, all documentation of any jvm languaje that explains jdbc, always suppose that a reader comes from java and knowns well about jdbc.
+Usually, the documentation of any jvm language that explains JDBC, always supposes that the reader comes from Java and knowns JDBC well.
 This documentation will not make the same mistake.

+JDBC is the default abstraction/interface for SQL databases written in Java.
+It's like the Python DB-API and similar abstractions in other languages.
-jdbc is a default abstraction/interface for sql databases written in java.
-Is like a python DB-API or any other abstraction in any languaje.
-Clojure as a guest language on a jvm, is benefits of having a good and well tested abstraction like this.
+Clojure, as a guest language on a jvm, benefits from having a good and well tested abstraction like this.

-``dbspec`` is a simple clojure way to define database connection parameters that are used to create a new database connection or create new datasource (connection pool).
+``dbspec`` is a simple Clojure way to define the database connection parameters that are used to create a new database connection or create a new datasource (connection pool).

 This is a default aspect of one dbspec definition: